This post may contain affiliate links. Read my disclosure policy here.

 We all know we can get lost in the décor!
 It’s easy to spend a a lot of money at a party supply store buying tons of decorations that will look awesome, but like I said before, young boys want to have fun!

-I’ll let you in on a simple trick – I like to buy a few pieces of poster board from Walmart or the Dollar Store that matches the party theme.
+I’ll let you in on a simple trick – I like to buy a few pieces of poster board from Amazon, Walmart or the Dollar Tree in colors that match the theme.
 Then I cut the poster board in fourths and use them as the background of my homemade signs.
 Canva is a great place to make your own signs and they are cheap!Make your birthday party décor simple, but still festive, and spend your money on the fun!
 Click To Tweet

 9. Goody Bags Can Be A Part Of The Actual Party